Many of the women we care for at the Women's speak little or no English.

-Please bring your husband, partner, relatives or friends for support at your appointments.
+You are welcome to bring your husband, partner, relatives or friends for support at your appointments.
 However a trained interpreter must be used to ensure that you understand the information, procedures or surgery that are discussed with you.
-You will be able to ask the health professional questions about your care with the help of the interpreter.
+With the assistance of a qualified interpreter the health professional will be able to understand your questions about your care.

 If you have a Medicare Card, the use of the interpreter is free.
 If you do not have a Medicare card, the interpreter fee will be included in the cost of your appointment at the Women’s.

 Booking an interpreter

 If you want to make sure that an interpreter will be at your first appointment, you can ring us a week before your appointment and we will check if an interpreter has been booked.
 If an interpreter has not been booked for you already, we can organise one for you.

 You can also request an interpreter if you make an appointment at the hospital yourself.